Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Methodology

-The resulting expressions are intractable as the integrals cannot be expressed in terms of elementary functions (one can check that the double integral given in Eq.\ref{eq:err_integral} involves a term of error function as the calculation of the cumulative distribution of Gaussian distribution is required).
-Therefore, it may be more practical to use numerical or computational method to approximate the derivatives rather than attempting to derive them analytically.
+The resulting expressions are intractable, as the integrals cannot be expressed in terms of elementary functions (one can verify that the double integral given in Eq.
+(40) involves a term of the error function, as calculating the cumulative distribution of a Gaussian distribution is required).
+Therefore, it may be more practical to use numerical or computational methods to approximate the derivatives rather than attempting to derive them analytically.